monego-ivano/air-quality-app-personal-proj/README.md

 Just a practice and non-profit project for the Start2Impact web development course.
 The API I'm using is the one of [The World Air Quality Project](https://aqicn.org/api/).

+## How it works

+You have two ways to obtain data from the API:
+- Searching the city with the search bar
+- Simply pressing on the geolocation button

+Then you'll have a simple result in the middle of the screen and more details on the bottom (for smaller devices that is a scrollable section).

 ## How to build the app on your computer

 You should first install Webpack in your project directory with these two terminal commands: